 Please do not send us ANY application materials by regular mail; the admissions process is entirely online.
 Applications and any application material submitted after this deadline will not be reviewed for admission.
-All application materials will be reviewed by the School of Art + Design Graduate Admissions Committee.
-Reviews will be finalized by mid-March, 2018.
+All application materials will be reviewed by the Graduate Admissions Committee of the Program to which the candidate has applied.
+Reviews will be finalized by mid-March 2021.
 Applicants will be notified by email shortly after.

 - Transcripts: Upload (unofficial) transcripts/academic records (and diplomas or certificates of degrees if your degree is awarded and not listed on your transcript).

 - Letters of Recommendation: Three letters of recommendation are required.
 All letters should be submitted online by the recommenders.
 In addition to evaluating the applicant's scholarly achievements and potential, letters should also address the applicant's maturity, dependability, and potential for teaching.

 - Resume: Include relevant employment, internships and teaching and research experience, awards, record of scholarship and publications.
 This information will assist in consideration for graduate fellowship awards and graduate appointment positions.

 - Personal Statement: This statement of 1000 words or less should describe your academic background and other relevant experience in relation to your academic interests and goals.

 - Writing Sample: The Art History Program requires a sample of academic writing for both MA and PhD applicants.
 The writing sample should be a recent example of scholarly work demonstrating the applicant's strengths as a researcher and writer.
 Please limit the sample to 25 pages.